NortonAAA/Team_D_Final_Project/README.md

 4. Nashville
 5. Charlotte

+Source a dataset that will suit your needs (you can even use multiple datasets if applicable) Our datasets are sourced from Zillow, Zillow Group, Federal Housing Finance Agency, Online Data Robert Shiller, and University of Chicago Library.
+For our datasets we will be the main metric we will be using is “Metropolitan Statistical Area” or MSA.
+MSA focuses on population core that has community with a high concentration of economic and social integration.
+We will be utilizing Amazon’s Amazon Web Services.
+AWS is a subsidiary of Amazon that provides on-demand cloud computing platforms and APIs to individuals, companies, and governments, on a metered pay-as-you-go basis.
+Now, we moved the following metrics to the ASW instance
+•	Median home price/MSA
+•	Unemployment/MSA
+•	MSA Table
+All metrics will be moved to Postgres to be cleaned, organized, and preform our data analysis.

 Based off our research we have come to the conclusion that these cities provide the most useful informaiton in answering our question.
 Our research revoles around investigating what is the **average cost of living** based off the ten years.
 We will also be analyzing the **housing prices** in the desired locations.